c0d3sh0rt4g3/EatMatch-Frontend/README.md

 npm install
 ```

-4. Create a `.env` file in the project root and configure the necessary environment variables (refer to `.env.example` if available).
+4. Create a `.env` file in the project root and configure the necessary environment variables.

 ### Development Mode